michaelfester/docs/docs/reference/faq/general-faqs.md

 ## What are boosts?

 Boosts were paid addons to increase the capacity of your apps.
 They are no longer available for purhase.

+## Can I make a dating app with Glide?

+Glide is intended for creating custom business apps, mostly for internal use.
+It is not designed for large-scale public apps, like social media or dating.
+We strongly encourage you to try other platforms for large-scale public apps.